ksilin/jpa/jpa2-notes/8-jpql.md

 ##### ANY, ALL, SOME

-Compares WHERE clause to results of a subquery.
-ANY and SOME are aliases - identical.
+Compares `WHERE` clause to results of a subquery. `ANY` and `SOME` are aliases for each other.

-// finding a manager who has subordinates commanding a larger salary then himself `SELECT e FROM Employee e WHERE e.directs IS NOT EMPTY AND e.salary < ANY (SELECT d.salary FROM e.directs d)`
+// finding a manager who has subordinates commanding a larger salary then himself:

+`SELECT e FROM Employee e WHERE e.directs IS NOT EMPTY AND e.salary < ANY (SELECT d.salary FROM e.directs d)`

 ### Scalar expressions

 Basically anything that results on a single scalar value.
-Subqueries resulting in single scalar values may be used only in the WHERE clause, never in the SELECT.
+Subqueries resulting in single scalar values may be used only in the `WHERE` clause, never in the `SELECT`.

 #### Literals

 Single quotes are used to demarcate string literals.
 Boolean literals are `TRUE` and `FALSE`.
-Nubers can be expressed similar to the regular java syntax.
+Numbers can be expressed similar to the regular java syntax.

 Queries also can reference `Enum` types. `...
 WHERE e.type = com.example.EmployeeType.FULLTIME`